 To explore how the UX design is beneficial for your business, the ladder structure is critical.

-According to a study by Baymard, 69% of the online shoppers leave the website after adding items to their wish list or cart.
+According to a recent study, 69% of the online shoppers leave the website after adding items to their wish list or cart.
 The primary reason for it being an unsatisfied and unhappy customer.
 Thus 69% of the potential sales go down the drain, which is a massive setback for any business.
 The customer is unsatisfied primarily because of the checkout procedure.
 Had the checkout process been more straightforward, user friendly, and simple, the visitor would have made the purchase and left the website satisfied.
 The goal of every business is sales and profit, and the first step towards that goal is customer satisfaction.